nvibert/live-protect-docs/README.md

 - **Extended Policies**: Additional monitoring and security policies are planned for staging releases
 - **Vulnerability Detection**: Advanced threat detection capabilities are in development

+**Planned Dashboard and Management Features:**
+- **Central Nexus Dashboard**: Provides an overview of network devices and health status
+- **CVE Scanning and Management**: Automated device scanning for CVEs with escalation of relevant vulnerabilities for review
+- **Compensating Controls**: Available for review and deployment when vulnerabilities are identified
+- **Policy Deployment**: Administrators can select target workloads to push out policies and compensating controls
+- **Comprehensive Monitoring**: Monitor devices for performance, investigate alerts, and review exploit logs for any triggered policies

 > 📋 **Note**: This is an observability-first approach that allows administrators to understand system behavior and security events before implementing enforcement policies.

 ## Prerequisites